-- 1. At-Large Precincts Caucuses are designed specifically to service shift workers who work during or within one hour of the Nevada Democratic Party Caucuses start-time (12:00am), and who could not return to their home precinct caucus in time to participate. - 2.
+- 1. At-Large Precincts Caucuses are designed specifically to service shift workers who work during or within one hour of the Nevada Democratic Party Caucuses 10:00 a.m. registration time or the 1:00 p.m. estimated end time, and who could not return to their home precinct caucus in time to participate. - 2.
 Shift workers will be required to bring their Employer Identification card or badge to their assigned At-Large Precinct Caucus to be eligible to participate in the At-Large Precinct Caucus.
 The Employer ID card will serve as proof of shift worker status. - 3.
 Shift workers will also sign a declaration stating that they could not attend their home Precinct Caucus because they worked during or within one hour of the designated caucus start time.